Federal grand jury indicts man shot by ICE agents during California traffic stop

 “Specifically, Mendoza Hernandez refused to comply with lawful orders from federal officers, operated his vehicle in a manner that damaged a federal vehicle, and drove his vehicle toward officers in a manner that would have caused serious bodily injury or death had the officers not taken evasive action,” the criminal complaint said.

-Kolasinski said his client attempted to flee the traffic stop only after he’d been shot at and “was just scared that he was going to die.”
+Kolasinski said his client attempted to flee the traffic stop only after he had been shot at and “was just scared that he was going to die.”

 The case has been marked by uncertainty and conflicting narratives.